Young plant close-up

 Reduced Application Costs

 Labor is always a concern for growers.
-The incorporation of a CRF can reduce labor costs by eliminating the need to mix and monitor water soluble fertilizers, and limits the need for expensive injection equipment.
+The incorporation of a CRF can reduce labor costs by eliminating the need to mix and monitor water-soluble fertilizers and limiting the need for expensive injection equipment.
 This also eliminates the chance of improperly mixing a water-soluble fertilizer in the stock solution, which can compromise crop quality.

 Reduced Environmental Impact